OnChainTrust/onchaintrust-snap/packages/onchaintrust-snap/README.md

 # OnChainTrust Snap

-This snap displays information about an Owner of Recipient Address / Smart Contract on Transaction Confirmation Screen.
+The snap displays information about an Owner of a Recipient Address / Smart Contract on the Transaction Confirmation Screen.
-Recipient information could be of 3 types:

-- Not provided
-- Provided, not verified
-- Provided, verified
+Additionally, it verifies safety of a transaction and provides protection against phishing and frontend attacks.

+All use cases could be found on the [How it Works](https://app.onchaintrust.org/how-it-works) page.

 ## Testing